 This Whistleblowing Policy establishes the procedure for an employee to follow if he/she has a genuine concern about a colleague's conduct or the organisation's practices.
-This Whistleblowing Policy makes clear what sort of
+This Whistleblowing Policy makes clear what sort of allegations will count as a protected disclosure and should allow for the employee to raise these concerns with a nominated person and set out the steps that the employer will take in response.

 A qualifying disclosure means any disclosure of information that in the reasonable belief of the worker is made in the public interest.
-The requirement that a whistleblower make a qualifying disclosure 'in good faith' has been removed.
-Therefore, while the employer can seek a declaration from the whistleblower that he or she is not knowingly making a false allegation, disciplinary action is likely to be appropriate only where there is clear evidence that the employee has misused the whistleblowing procedure.
+The requirement that a whistle-blower make a qualifying disclosure 'in good faith' has been removed.
+Therefore, while the employer can seek a declaration from the whistle-blower that he or she is not knowingly making a false allegation, disciplinary action is likely to be appropriate only where there is clear evidence that the employee has misused the whistleblowing procedure.
 A consequence of the requirement that a disclosure be made in the public interest is that an employee will generally be precluded from being able to 'blow the whistle' about breaches of his or her employment contract.